DYasser/DiscordBot/README.md

 # Discord Bot
-> The first discord bot I experience coding.
-Yume as in dream in Japanese.

-This was my first experience coding a discord bot, so I just played with it a little bit.
-I didn't intend to make any innovative command only was a tad curious about how discord bots work.
-I used **Node.js** and **Discord.js** to create this bot.
+This was my first experience coding a discord bot, so I enjoyed learning about it.
+I was quite surprised of how many possibilities there were when I started coding this bot.
+I used `NodeJs` and `Discord.js` to create this bot.

 ### [Commands](https://github.com/DYasser/DiscordBot/tree/master/commands):
 - [**choose:**](https://github.com/DYasser/DiscordBot/blob/master/commands/choose.js) helps the user to choose between many choices.